worldflora/wfo-docs/docs/rhakhis/index.md

 This is how to place a the name record has yet to be placed in the classification, the elements of the record is moslty grey, in to synonymy.

->Unlike an accepted name any Nomenclatural status is acceptable to Rhakhis, with the exception of Deprecated, when making a name a synonym.
+>When making a name a synonym any Nomenclatural status is acceptable to Rhakhis, with the exception of Deprecated.

 1) In the Placment box, select _Sink into synonymy within..._